openbermuda/karmapi/docs/nodice/static.rst

 However, for the purpose of calculation in *de Sitter space* is ideal as it nicely models this expansion.

-I would suggest that in reality, that space itself creates a drag on time and red shift accumulates as light passes longer and longer distances.
+Colin suggests it that space itself creates a drag on time and red shift accumulates as light passes longer and longer distances.

 This is indistinguishable from the case that more distant sources are receding faster and the intervening space is not changing anything.